 We also ordered the tradition Greek salad of tomatoes, cucumbers, onions, olives, topped with feta, mint and dressed in a raspberry vinaigrette.
 You might think that a salad is a salad, but this is the ultimate showcase for the kind of produce a restaurant carries and has readily available to serve to their guests.
 The cucumbers snapped at every bite, the tomatoes were firm and the sweetness of the dressing was cut by the sharpness of the feta.

 My buddy and I ordered a lamb chop each.
 I know what you’re thinking; “one, lonely lamb chop a piece?!… you bitch”.
-Having many Greek friends I know that besides having last names that only other Greeks can pronounce, they do a mean lamb.
+Having many Greek friends I know that besides having last names that only other Greeks can pronounce, they cook up a mean lamb chop.
 One chop a piece only because we knew we’d probably blow through two racks each if we had the chance.
 The Frenched chops were tender and cooked perfectly to a medium-rare with nothing more than simple salt and fresh cracked pepper – another testament to the freshness of Namos’ ingredients.

 Saganaki – the performance portion of our evening – Doused with Ouzo, the kefalotiri (sheep’s milk cheese) is pan-fried then flambéed table-side.
 Creamy with a hint of anise, a classic Greek dish whose salty bite encourages the appetite.